DataSorcerer/Retail-Customer-Segmentation/README.md

 A combination of these three attributes can be defined to assign a quantitative value to customers. e.g. A customer who recently bought high value products and transacts regularly is a high value customer.

+### Segmentation with K-means clustering:

+- Initially, the data is subject to important stages in an analytics pipeline: exploratory analysis, preprocessing, feature engineering and standardizaton.
+- Then, the unsupervised classification technique, K-means clustering algorithm, is used to determine the ideal segments of customers.
+Silhouette analysis and related cluster visualizations are leveraged to deduce the optimum value of "K" (number of clusters) in the algorithm.
+- The observations from the results are elaborately discussed before reaching the conclusion from the business perspective.